-Apple iMessage tips and tricks: Master iMessage on iPhone, iPad, Mac and iPod - Pocket-lint
+Apple iMessage tips and tricks: Master iMessage on iPhone, iPad, Mac and iPod

 iMessages are automatically synced to a Mac or iPad signed in on the same Apple ID and with iMessage toggled on, but text messages are not.
 To see text messages sent to the number associated with your iMessage account:

-Open Settings > Scroll down to Messages > Tap on Text Message Forwarding > Toggle the devices in the list you want to allow to send and receive text messages from your iPhone.
+Open Settings (on iPhone) > Scroll down to Messages > Tap on Text Message Forwarding > Toggle the devices in the list you want to allow to send and receive text messages from your iPhone.

 How turn off iMessage notifications on Mac

-Tap on the Apple in the top left of your display > Open System Preferences > Tap on 'Notifications' > Scroll down to 'Messages' > Toggle off 'Allow Notifications from Messages'.
+Tap on the Apple in the top left of your display > Open System Settings > Tap on 'Notifications' > Scroll down to 'Messages' > Toggle off 'Allow Notifications from Messages'.

 How to turn off iMessage previews on Mac

-Tap on the Apple in the top left of your display > Open System Preferences > Tap on 'Notifications' > Scroll down to 'Messages' > Untick 'Show Notification Preview'.
+Tap on the Apple in the top left of your display > Open System Settings > Tap on 'Notifications' > Scroll down to 'Messages' > Choose your preference from the drop down menu.

+How to turn read receipts on or off for iMessages on Mac

+Open the Messages app on your Mac > Open the Messages menu in the top left of your display > Open Settings > Select the iMessages tab > Tick or untick the read receipts box at the bottom of the preferences box.

 If you liked this, you can read our Apple Photos tips and tricks to master the Photos app too.